aishuvinod/ObjectOriented/ImageProcessor/README.md

 user and use that information to retrieve information from the model and display a result through the view.

-PROGRAM USES

-- Our image editor program can be used to load in different images that are of bmp, png, ppm, jpg, and jpeg file formats.
-- When the program is opened up, the user can load in an image by clicking the “open a file” button which will take the user to their local file folder.
-- The selected image by the user will show up on the image panel initially labeled “load image here”.
-- The user can then decide to apply whichever operation they would like to apply using the buttons on the right hand side of the GUI.
-- The operations available to the user include flipping vertically, flipping horizontally, sharpening, blurring, getting the red, blue, or green components, getting the value, intensity, or luma components, applying the sepia filter, applying the greyscale filter, darkening, and brightening.
-- For darkening and brightening, the user can enter a number by which they would like to darken or brighten their image by into the text fields corresponding to the darken and brighten buttons.
-- The image on the image panel will update to the new image with the applied operation and the histograms will update to provide new data according to the newly edited and displayed image which shows the red, blue, green, and intensity components of each image.
-- The user can save the current displayed image.
-The user can click the “save a file” button in order to pick where the image is being saved.
-- The user will receive an informational message through a popup when they enter an incorrect/ invalid input.
-- Some additional features provided by our program is the ability to resize the window, scroll an image, and exit when the user hits X.

-Note
-* most private and protected methods, fields, and classes are not exposed in this document We made a model, controller, and view as separate packages inside the source folder so that to ensure loose coupling and preserve the MVC pattern.

-If the user would like to add more functionality, they can make new interfaces that extend or implement the IModel, IView, or IController interfaces and create classes that implement their new interface.

 Model
 Classes and Interfaces: